 The collapse of the Carillion Group in 2018 sent shockwaves throughout the industry, not only as it represented a significant insolvency of a strategic service provider but also the fear that others could follow suit.
 The failure of Carillion and c.
 2,500 other firms in 2018 must be observed through the broader lens of an industry plagued by a number of chronic performance issues, namely; low comparative productivity levels, skilled labour shortage exacerbated by a lack of diversity, corrosive supply chain relationships and endemic cash flow problems.

-Despite there being nascent signs of progress in these areas (particularly the drive to adopt offsite construction as a means to improve productivity, various high-profile diversity schemes and the adoption of BIM processes / technologies) Cushman and Wakefield data indicates these latent issues will continue to contribute to tender price inflation.
+Despite there being nascent signs of progress in these areas (particularly the drive to adopt offsite construction as a means to improve productivity, various high-profile diversity schemes and the adoption of BIM processes / technologies) Cushman & Wakefield data indicates these latent issues will continue to contribute to tender price inflation.

 Commercial fit-out market outlook

-Despite the mixed picture presented, there remains an unprecedented level of uncertainty heading into 2019 lead by the form of the United Kingdom’s withdrawal from the European Union.
+Despite the mixed picture presented, there remains an unprecedented level of uncertainty heading into 2019 lead by the form of the UK’s withdrawal from the European Union.
 Nonetheless, in the context of a robust investment environment and wider structural issues it is anticipated that tender prices will increase 3% in 2019 with further increases of 4%-5% in the years 2020-2022.